Reference Requests about Staff

 - If email is used, the correspondence must be sent from a University account.
 As it is important to maintain a high level of security of information and information transfer (and storage) personal accounts must not be used for this purpose.

 - A reference must be factually correct as far as is practical and state within what parameters the reference is given e.g. from a line manager, colleague etc. It should be written in an appropriate business-like tone and should contain only facts and opinions that can be substantiated.
+For example, it would be appropriate to state that an individual was dismissed for gross misconduct due a finding that they committed sexual harassment, if these were the facts of the case.

 - Any evaluative comment in a reference must be clearly identified as such.
 An opinion, within a reference, about the individual’s suitability must be based on facts available to the referee.